Optimal Bayesian estimation of Gaussian mixtures with growing number of components: Introduction

 To have a better understanding of some of the theoretical gaps, it is important to review some of the major developments in the literature.
-A pioneering work on characterizing convergence rates for mixing distribution estimation in finite mixture models is due to \citet{chen1995optimal} which established a \textit{point-wise} convergence rate $C_{\nu^\star} n^{-1/4}$ for estimating the mixing distribution under the $L_1$ distance, where $n$ denotes the sample size and the $C_{\nu^\star}$ is a constant depending on the true mixing distribution $\nu^\star$.
-This convergence result holds for the so-called \textit{strongly identifiable} mixtures which include the Gaussian location mixtures as special cases, and so do those stated below. \citet{nguyen2013convergence} and \citet{scricciolo2017bayesian} derived the $n^{-1/4}$ point-wise posterior contraction rate under the second-order Wasserstein distance. \citet{ho2016strong} proved that the maximum likelihood estimator (MLE) can also achieve this point-wise rate.
+A pioneering work on characterizing convergence rates for mixing distribution estimation in finite mixture models is due to \citet{chen1995optimal} which established a \textit{point-wise} convergence rate $C_{\nu^\star} n^{-1/4}$ for estimating the mixing distribution under the $L_1$ distance, where $n$ denotes the sample size and the $C_{\nu^\star}$ is a constant depending on the true mixing distribution $\nu^\star$.\footnote{ \citet{chen1995optimal} did not realize that the multiplicative constant $C_{\nu^\star}$ depends on the true mixing distribution, thus they argued that the rate $n^{-1/4}$ is the minimax optimal rate.
+This mistake was later corrected by \citet{heinrich2018strong}.} This convergence result holds for the so-called \textit{strongly identifiable} mixtures which include the Gaussian location mixtures as special cases, and so do those stated below. \citet{nguyen2013convergence} and \citet{scricciolo2017bayesian} derived the $n^{-1/4}$ point-wise posterior contraction rate under the second-order Wasserstein distance. \citet{ho2016strong} proved that the maximum likelihood estimator can also achieve this point-wise rate.
 Under the first-order Wasserstein distance, a better point-wise convergence rate $C_{\nu^\star} n^{-1/2}$ can be obtained. \citet{heinrich2018strong}, \citet{ho2020robust} and \citet{guha2019posterior} established the $n^{-1/2}$ point-wise rate for the minimum Kolmogorov distance estimator, minimum Hellinger distance estimator and Bayesian procedure with the mixture of finite mixtures (MFM) prior, respectively.
 On the other hand, for the continuous mixtures where the mixing distribution admits a density function, \citet{martin2012convergence} derived a near $n^{-1/2}$ point-wise rate of the mixing density estimation for their predictive recursion algorithm \citep{newton2002nonparametric, tokdar2009consistency}.